devChuk/hackNY_website/README.md

 `http://127.0.1.1/`: domain name of server

-`make` rsync's the theme in the git repo to the server dir
+`make`: rsync's the theme in the git repo to the server dir

-`make zip` turns the theme into a .zip format
+`make zip`: turns the theme into a .zip format

-`testenv/` just some folder where I test out animations & designs
+`testenv/`: just some folder where I test out animations & designs

-`hackny/` the actual source folder of the theme
+`hackny/`: the actual source folder of the theme